PACE FAQ

 How can I get into a class once the semester starts?

-If the course is open, you may attempt to add via the CLAS-Web.
+If the course is open, you may attempt to add via the CLASS-Web.
 If the course is closed or requires add authorization, go to class, obtain an Add Authorization Number from the Instructor, and then add through CLASS-Web.

 When should I buy my BOOKS?